 It may be better than drive-thru grub, but if you assume that cooking at home automatically guarantees a weight-loss-friendly meal, you've got it all wrong.
 In fact, with a cup of this and splash of that, you can transform a seemingly-healthy dish into one that will make the number on the scale soar.

 To help you stay on track with your New Year's goal to slim down and get fit, we asked some of the nation's top nutrition experts to reveal which common cooking and baking ingredients they wouldn't touch with a ten-foot pole.
-Read on to get in the know—and once you've tossed some of these "Not That's!" into the garbage and pulled out your Zero Belly Cookbook, be sure to check out these 40 Things Healthy Cooks Always Have in Their Kitchen so you can re-stock your cupboard like a pro.
+Read on to get in the know—and once you've tossed some of these "Not That's!" into the garbage, be sure to check out these 40 Things Healthy Cooks Always Have in Their Kitchen so you can re-stock your cupboard like a pro.
 So that way you can try out these 21 Best Healthy Cooking Hacks of All Time, the right way.

 "Although they don't contribute calories, artificial sweeteners are up to 700 times sweeter than natural sugar—and often leave you craving more sweets later in the day.
 If you're trying to cut calories from your baked goods, swap out sugar for unsweetened applesauce instead.
 One cup of the white stuff has more than 770 calories while the same amount of unsweetened applesauce has about 100.
 And better yet, a 1:1 ratio works perfectly! " — Alissa Rumsey, MS, RD